 Motherhood at Year 5: What It’s Really Like Raising a Kindergartner

+Originally posted on Red Tricycle (now Tinybeans).
 For a long time—too long, it felt like—I wasn’t sure I’d ever get to be a mom.
 I went through five years of infertility, five years of wondering if someone would ever grow up and call me “Mom.”
-It’s been 10 years since that day I got the call from my doctor’s office, that left […]
+It’s been 10 years since that day I got the […]

 Why Comparing Trump’s Election To Republicans’ Loss In 2008 Is Misguided Gaslighting